 Desmond would come to discover various Star Wars artbooks, Concept art, and Ralph Mcquarrie’s work.
 He would begin to draw his own comic strips, a lot of which would clearly show the influence Star Wars had on his early work.
 Desmond would later be inspired to become an artist, and would grow to become a self-taught Graphic Artist.

+An experienced Graphic Artist who has worked from advertising, broadcast media, animation and even designed some toys.
+Desmond has produced content as far ranging as kids shows for television to posters for exhibitions and conventions.
 Granted a Singapore Government Scholarship to study CGI where he learnt 3d Modeling and would meet someone who would become a good friend and would ultimately introduce him to the 501st Legion.
 He was happy to join a worldwide community with who he could talk about Star Wars all day!

 Desmond would design his first patch for the 501st for the grand opening troop of The Sandcrawler Building in Singapore, of which, one would be presented to Geroge Lucas who was present to officiate the event.
 He also created an R2-KT patch for her visit to Singapore on May 4th for Star Wars Day, the proceeds of which went to charity.